engineer-andrew/Angular-Tree-View/README.md

 In case you can't tell I'm brand new to Github and npm so I'm going to do my best to document and update this directive as quickly and as often as I can.
 If something is frustrating to you, I welcome input so please reach out and let me know.
 Thanks!

 ### API
-The API can be viewed on the Read Me page of our demo site [here](https://engineer-andrew.github.io/Angular-Tree-View/api).
+You can check out the APIs on the [Github Pages](https://engineer-andrew.github.io/Angular-Tree-View/) site by expanding API and choosing which directive you want (hint: you probably want to look at the Tree View Item API unless you're using your own item template).

 ### Usage
 To use angular-tree-view with the built-in item template (recommended) reference the `eaTreeView-tpls.min.js` file.
 If you use npm to get the package you'd reference `/node_modules/angular-tree-view/dist/eaTreeView-tpls.min.js`.

 To use angular-tree-view with a custom item template (advanced) reference the `eaTreeView.min.js` file.
 If you use npm to get the package you'd reference `/node_modules/angular-tree-view/dist/eaTreeView.min.js`.
 You must also use the `template-url` option on the directive to specify where your custom template is.

-*If you decide to create your own item template, please refer to the [Tree View Item API](https://engineer-andrew.github.io/Angular-Tree-View/api/treeviewitem) section of this document to see what scope properties are passed from the Tree View directive.*
+*If you decide to create your own item template, please refer to the [Tree View Item API](https://engineer-andrew.github.io/Angular-Tree-View/) to see what scope properties are passed from the Tree View directive.*

 **The default item template markup looks like this:**
 ```